0xPolygonZero/eth-tx-proof/README.md

 ### In Memory Proving

-Running the prover with the `in-memory` setup requires no setup.
+Running the prover with the `in-memory` flag requires no setup.
 You can attempt to generate a proof with a command like this.

 ```bash